BiAPoL/blog/robert_haase/stardist_gpu/readme.md

 This eventually gives 3D nuclei segmentation using StarDist into the hands of end-users.
 You can see it in action in this [Youtube video](https://www.youtube.com/watch?v=Km1_TnUQ4FM&list=PLilvrWT8aLuZCaOkjucLjvDu2YRtCS-JT&index=5).

-StarDist under the hood uses [Tensorflow](https://www.tensorflow.org/), [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CUDNN](https://developer.nvidia.com/cudnn).
+Under the hood StarDist uses [Tensorflow](https://www.tensorflow.org/), [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CUDNN](https://developer.nvidia.com/cudnn).
 As installation of these is not trivial, I took some notes while setting up a Windows computer recently and share the steps here.